wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 *  Then enter the ASIN in the ASIN field.
 *  Save or Publish the post.

-To Add a New Product Post, you have 2 options:
+To Add a New Product Post, you have 3 options:
 * You can add a new post the regular way (Post / Add New / fill out the items /Publish), and them add the product as outlined above
-* Or you can use the Quick Add Product Feature (called Amazon PIP in the Amazon PIP menu).
+* You can use the Quick Add Product Feature (called Amazon PIP in the Amazon PIP menu).
 This is the fastest method for adding a quick product with minimum text.
 This Method will create a New Post in the selected categories.
+* You can add a Product via Shortcode to an existing Page/Post.

+To Add a product Via Shortcode:
+* In the Content editor, add **[AMAZONPRODUCT=XXXXXXXXXX]** where XXXXXXXXXX is the Amazon ASIN/ISBN10 number.
+* Update the Page/Post.
+You can add as many products this way as you like.
+Just keep in mind that there is a call made to the Amazon API for each product added, so addin too many products could cause a noticable increase in page loading time.

 == Frequently Asked Questions ==
 See the Installation Page for deatils on setting up the Products.
 A more detailed FAQ will come as questions arise.

+= How do I add a product =
+* To Add a New Product Post, you have 3 options:
+* You can add a new post the regular way (Post / Add New / fill out the items /Publish), and them add the product as outlined above
+* You can use the Quick Add Product Feature (called Amazon PIP in the Amazon PIP menu).
+This is the fastest method for adding a quick product with minimum text.
+This Method will create a New Post in the selected categories.
+* You can add a Product via Shortcode to an existing Page/Post.

+= How do I use the Shortcode? =
+* To Add a product Via Shortcode, go to the Content editor for an existing page/post (or create a new post/page), add **[AMAZONPRODUCT=XXXXXXXXXX]** where XXXXXXXXXX is the Amazon ASIN/ISBN10 number.
+Then update or save the Page/Post.
+You can add as many products this way as you like.
+Just keep in mind that there is a call made to the Amazon API for each product added, so addin too many products could cause a noticable increase in page loading time.

 == Screenshots ==